Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Approach

-In practice, this optimization problem is solved by replacing the predictive distribution with a loss function (see Background section).
-The \textit{transferability} phenomenon was formulated as the empirical observation that an adversarial example for one model is likely to be adversarial for another one \cite{Goodfellow2014ExplainingExamples}.
-Black-box attacks can leverage this property by crafting adversarial examples using white-box attacks against a surrogate model to target an unseen model \cite{Papernot2016}.
+In practice, this optimization problem is solved by replacing the predictive distribution with a loss function (see section~\ref{sec:related}).
+The \textit{transferability} phenomenon is the empirical observation that an adversarial example for one model is likely to be adversarial for another one \citep{Goodfellow2014ExplainingExamples}.
+Black-box attacks can leverage this property by crafting adversarial examples using white-box attacks against a surrogate model to target an unseen model \citep{Papernot2016}.

-\begin{assumption}[Threat model] We define our threat model with the following assumptions on the targeted classifier: \begin{enumerate} \item its architecture is known and so is its prediction function $\hat p(y | x, \bullet)$ \footnote{We discuss the unknown architecture case further on.} \item its training set $\mathcal{D}$ is known \item its parameters $\theta_t$ are unknown \item a reasonable prior on its parameters $p(\theta_t)$ is known\footnote{In practice, it corresponds to knowing the weight decay hyperparameter as used classically to train DNNs.} \item no oracle access (test-time feedback). \end{enumerate} \end{assumption}
+\begin{assumption}[Threat model] We define our threat model with the following assumptions on the targeted classifier: \begin{enumerate} \item Its architecture is known and so is its prediction function $\hat p(y | x, \bullet)$ \footnote{We discuss the unknown architecture case further on.}. \item Its training set $\mathcal{D}$ is known. \item Its parameters $\theta_t$, estimated by maximum likelihood, are unknown. \item A reasonable prior on its parameters $p(\theta_t)$ is known\footnote{In practice, it corresponds to knowing the weight decay hyperparameter, see discussion below.}. \item No oracle access (test-time feedback) is possible. \end{enumerate} \end{assumption}

+Assuming the threat model described in Assumption~\ref{assum:threat-model}, \textit{uncertainty on target parameters arises from the stochastic nature of training}, and more specifically from two sources of randomness: (i)~every Stochastic Gradient Descent (SGD) update depends on a random batch of training examples\footnote{The same argument holds for SGD variants.}, (ii)~weights are randomly initialized at the beginning of training\footnote{Despite being independent and identically distributed random variables, weights initialization values play an important role in guiding the SGD trajectory \citep{Frankle2019TheNetworks}.}.
+From the attacker subjective view, the target parameters obtained at the end of training are random variables.

+We argue that $\theta_t$ is approximately distributed according to the posterior distribution $p(\theta | \mathcal{D})$. \citet{Mingard2020IsAlmost} observes a strong correlation between the probability to obtain with SGD or its variants a function consistent with a training set and the Bayesian posterior probability of this function. \citet{Mandt2017StochasticInference} shows that SGD with constant learning rate has a stationary distribution centred on an optimum, which approximates a posterior.
+Marginalizing over local optima, we obtain a posterior that is the distribution of SGD endpoints with a step decay learning rate schedule (as widely used).